Bonxy/astro-blog-cms/src/content/blog/2012-05-14-a-change-of-scenary.md

 description: Today i started on a new project for the company i work for after 5 months of working at Heerema in Hartlepool building the new oil platform
 ---
-Today i started on a new project for the company i work for after 5 months of working at Heerema in Hartlepool building the new oil platform.
+Today i started on a new project (Kiln Pit Hill Windfarm) for the company i work for after 5 months of working at Heerema in Hartlepool building the new oil platform (York project).

 Here are some pictures of my time at Heerema.